Six-time Oscar, Grammy, Golden Globe, Soul Train nominated

 mentoring every aspect of your songwriting, offering advice and guidance throughout the production of your vocal and track recording.

-Our studio sessions also include radio plugging via our affiliate Song Heroes- distribution through Universal and three months promotion for one of your original songs
+Our studio sessions also include radio plugging- distribution and three months of social media promotion for one of your original songs

 (valid for 3 months after your studio date).